JL Memorial Educational Bursaries

 JL Glen D. Ross Photography Education Bursary

-The Bursary advances education in the visual arts by supporting learning, skill development, and creative study in photography for emerging practitioners.
+Advances education in visual arts by supporting learning, skill development, and creative study in photography for emerging photographers.

 The bursary provides restricted educational funding to support participation in structured learning and training activities related to photographic practice.
 Funds must be used solely for educational purposes and are not provided as unrestricted income, prizes, or personal compensation.